openminted/alvis-docker/guidelines.md

 The minimal resources into the package is a XML file containing the module description and the plan file.
 Other resources can be added according to the description of the module.

 {% blurb style='tip', title='Important notice' %}
 We suppose the OpenMinTeD platform has all required to manage docker images and containers.
+The deployment of Alvis and its component can be done with `docker pull mandiayba/alvisengine:1.0.0`.
 {% endblurb %}